git-town/git-town/website/src/preferences/hosting-platform.md

 ## values

-The setting can have these values:
+You can use one of these values for the hosting platform setting:

 - remove the entry or leave it empty for auto-detection
 - `github`